Error analysis of an asymptotic-preserving, energy-stable finite volume method for barotropic Euler equations: Proof of Theorem

 \subsection{Consistency of the momentum balance}

 With some minor modifications, the consistency of the time-derivative and flux terms of the momentum balance \eqref{eqn:disc-mom} will also follow along in the same fashion as the mass balance.
-The only additional term is the pressure term, which can be handled as follows.
-Let $\boldsymbol{\varphi}\in W^{2,\infty}((0,T)\times \Omega)$ and let $\boldsymbol{\varphi}^{n}_K$ denote its interpolate on the spacetime grid.
-After taking the dot product of the momentum balance \eqref{eqn:disc-mom} with $\Delta t\modL{K}\boldsymbol{\varphi}^{n+1}_K$, the pressure term can be re-written as
+The only additional term is the pressure term, which is handled on a case-by-case basis for fixed $\veps>0$ and variable $\veps$.